 Observations is a daily blog published on a not-so-daily basis by Spencer Tweedy.

-I owe it all to the guy eating whole dill pickles out of a ziplock bag in Union Park, Chicago, July 2018.
+I owe this blog to the man eating whole dill pickles out of a ziplock bag in Union Park, Chicago, July 2018.

-I was working at a music festival in the park when he walked by, handlebar mustache, all-brown outfit (broutfit), pickle bag and all.
-There was something so exciting, so picturesque about him, I had to write it down.
+I was working for a music festival in the park when he walked by, handlebar mustache, all-brown outfit (broutfit), pickle bag and all.
+There was something so exciting, so picturesque about schtick, I had to write about it.
 So I did.
-And then I wrote down other things about my day, and about the day after that, and after that.
+And then I wrote about the rest of my day, and about the day after that, and after that.
 And I haven’t stopped since.

-I had been looking for a reason to start writing on the internet again, anyway.
-My friend Heather Whinna bought this domain name for me in 2004, when I was about nine, because she didn’t want it to get gobbled up by porn sites (a fate which she thought, reasonably, was likely for all un-purchased domains in 2004).
-I used it to blog from ages twelve to sixteenish and it became a really important part of my life during that time.
-I grew up feeling connected to people (mostly Wilco fans) because I had an outlet here.
+I had been looking for a reason to start blogging again.
+My friend Heather Whinna bought this domain name for me in 2004, when I was about nine (because she didn’t want it to get gobbled up by porn sites, a fate which she thought, reasonably, was likely for all un-purchased domains in 2004), and I used it to blog from ages twelve to sixteenish.
+It became a really important part of my life then; I grew up feeling connected to people (a lot of whom were Wilco fans) because I had an outlet here.

 But at some point, blogging started to feel weird.
-I’m not sure if it was the shift to social media, or if I just became more private, but I lost the motivation to do it.
-And it took this bullet-pointy way of writing, and the Pickle Man, to make me start again.
+I think a combination of the shift to social media and my own growing up made writing online, diary-style, feel frivolous.
+And it took this bullet-pointy technique, and the Pickle Man, to make me start again.

 The limitations of OBSERVATIONS make it easier for me to write.